kitspace/1clickBOM/README.md

 You can have multiple part number columns for specifying multiple possible manufacturer part numbers per schematic reference.

-When saving files from your external editor/spreadsheet save them as tab-seperated values with a `.tsv` extension.
+When saving files from your external editor or spreadsheet save them as tab-seperated values with a `.tsv` extension with UTF-8 encoding.

 Here is a small example which is well suited for [auto-completing](#completion):